Major in International Business

 Foreign Language Requirement

 Knowledge of foreign languages and cultures is an important aspect of the international business major.
 International business majors are required to demonstrate a competency in a foreign language equivalent to a 300-level course in a foreign language.
-Fulfillment of this requirement is subject to the approval of the chair of the Department of Business and Economics.
+Fulfillment of this requirement is subject to the approval of the dean of the School of Business.

 International Studies

 Variable credit will be awarded for foreign-based study as part of the international business major.
 Students are strongly encouraged to pursue some form of foreign-based study as part of the international learning experience.
-It is highly recommended that a student consults with the chair of the Department of Business and Economics prior to making arrangements to discuss the various study-abroad options.
+It is highly recommended that a student consult with the dean of the School of Business prior to making arrangements to discuss the various study-abroad options.

 The Minor

-Courses in addition to the Core Curriculum and Department of Business and Economics subject major requirements for a minor in international business would include the following:
+Courses in addition to the Core Curriculum and School of Business subject major requirements for a minor in international business would include the following:

-Note: Majors in nonbusiness department areas, such as political science or geography, who wish to have a concentration in international business, will need to take specific Department of Business and Economics prerequisites equivalent to a minor in business administration.
+Note: Majors in non-business department areas, such as political science or geography, who wish to have a concentration in international business, will need to take specific School of Business prerequisites equivalent to a minor in business administration.

 Requirements for a Second Business Major with an International Business Major

-In addition to the requirements for an international business major, students must complete all of the requirements listed for the second major in the Department of Business and Economics.
+In addition to the requirements for an international business major, students must complete all of the requirements listed for the second major in the School of Business.

 Requirements for a Business Minor with an International Business Major